atzori/atzori.github.io/projects/swipe/comparative-study/index.md

 layout: bootstrap
 ---

+# A Comparative Study (BEStQ vs Q/A)
-# A Comparative Study about SWiPE's By-Example Structured Queries (BEStQ) and Xser's Natural language Question Answerting (QA).
+A Comparative study about SWiPE's By-Example Structured Queries (BEStQ) and Xser's Natural language Question Answerting (Q/A)

 ### Trivial Q/A Problems
 In the following the list of Trivial Q/A Problems from QALD-4

   1. How often did Jane Fonda marry?
   1. What is the official website of Tom Cruise?
   1. Who created Wikipedia?